Deval Patrick: Nonprofit work

 In November 2016, it was announced that Patrick had been appointed to the board of directors of the Obama Foundation.
 Patrick became the chairman of the board for Our Generation Speaks, a fellowship program and startup incubator whose mission is to bring together young Israeli and Palestinian leaders through entrepreneurship.

 Patrick was involved in the Boston 2024 organization, which was in charge of Boston's bid for the 2024 Summer Olympics.

 In April 2021, Patrick launched the Future of Tech Commission with Common Sense Media founder Jim Steyer and former Education Secretary Margaret Spellings.
 The commission's goal is to compile solutions for a comprehensive tech policy agenda under President Biden and Congress on topics as privacy, antitrust, digital dequity, and content moderation/platform accountability.
 In January 2022, Patrick became the co-director of the Harvard Kennedy School's Center for Public leadership.
-He also became a professor of the practice of public leadership at the school.
+He also became a professor of the practice of public leadership and is currently a Hauser Leader at the school.